Dabido11/David-s-Fantastic-Notes/personal/dnd/astor/Travels in Astrium/Recap.md

 As a new day arises in their very terrible adventure, the duo explore the wilderness again and camp.
 They are captured by mysterious cultists and orcs and they successfully escape through a mysterious backdoor next to their home.
 The duo threaten a sailor to go to Uthal, but that doesn't go well.

 ## Chapter 2 (B) "Near Death"
-After meeting a wizard, named Augustus, after the brutal death of the mysterious sorceror, the team gets some new intel about an undead sorceror and his master, a mysterious necromancer.
-Xono and Joshua is sent on a dungeon hunt that nearly kills them from 3x orcs.
+After meeting a wizard, named Augustus, after the brutal death of the mysterious sorcerer, the team gets some new intel about an undead sorcerer and his master, a mysterious necromancer.
+Xono and Joshua are sent on a dungeon hunt that nearly kills them from 3x orcs.
 Bruno is captured by Augustus due to his hostility.

 ### Chapter 2.1  (B) "Cold Arcana"
 Joshua goes on a mysterious adventure the Wizards' Guild had posted.
 He meets a new dragon and a new secret.